osscameroon/js-generator/README.md

 # Example

-This is one example to show you how things work, there are more examples in our [Wiki](https://github.com/osscameroon/js-generator/wiki).
+This is one example to give you a big picture, our [Wiki](https://github.com/osscameroon/js-generator/wiki) will provide more explanation on how things work under the hood.

-Let's suppose we are building an Html page by starting with this initial code [JSFiddle](https://jsfiddle.net/a23j0nxf/).
+Let's suppose we are building an Html page by starting with this initial code [JSFiddle](https://jsfiddle.net/a23j0nxf/):

 ```html
 <!DOCTYPE html>